Goodka7/Threat-Hunting-Persistence-/README.md

 ## Scenario

-Management has detected unusual system modifications and unauthorized privilege escalations on a critical Ubuntu server.
-There have been reports of suspicious administrative actions occurring outside of normal business hours.
-The objective is to identify any unauthorized privilege escalations and assess potential security risks.
-If any signs of privilege escalation are found, notify management and initiate mitigation procedures.
+Management suspects that an employee on the verge of termination is attempting to create backdoors and maintain persistent access to steal confidential information.
+The objective is to detect unauthorized persistence mechanisms and mitigate potential security risks.

 ### High-Level Privilege Escalation IoC Discovery Plan

-- **Check `DeviceProcessEvents`** for any `sudo` or privilege escalation attempts.
+- **Check `DeviceFileEvents`** for unauthorized modifications to `~/.ssh/authorized_keys`, `/etc/ssh/sshd_config`, or suspicious script files.
-- **Check `DeviceFileEvents`** for any unauthorized modifications to `/etc/sudoers`, `/etc/passwd`, or `/etc/group`.
+- **Check `DeviceProcessEvents`** for unexpected SSH key additions, cron job modifications, or rogue processes.
-- **Check `DeviceLogonEvents`** for any unauthorized root logins or unusual authentication attempts.
+- **Check `DeviceLogonEvents`** for unusual authentication patterns, such as logins from unauthorized sources or after termination hours.

 ---